UPDATE: Location Change.

 Can’t attend the whole weekend?

 The Event!
-In the biologically rich 3000-acre Highlands Nature Sanctuary and nearby Pike Lake State Park and Forest, we will have the opportunity to witness large numbers of moth species and other nocturnal insects that will be attracted to our specially-installed light stations, all while under the mentorship of expert naturalists.
-Evening presentations will be hosted at the Paxton Historic Theater in Bainbridge, Ohio, 5 miles east of the Sanctuary.
-Be prepared to stay up late into the night, so come well rested!
+Located in the Shawnee State Forest, we will have the opportunity to witness large numbers of moth species and other nocturnal insects that will be attracted to our specially-installed light stations, all while under the mentorship of expert naturalists.
+Evening presentations will be hosted at the Southern Ohio Museum and Cultural Center in Portsmouth, Ohio.
+Be prepared to stay up late into the night, so come well-rested!

-Optional Friday and Saturday afternoon guided hikes will expose participants to the stunning beauty of the karst country landscapes and Appalachian foothills of the larger region, with additional sit-down classes.
-After you register and once we get closer to the event, we will be emailing you details on these offerings, asking you for your preferences, and then confirming your assignments by email, along with all the driving directions you’ll need for the entire weekend.
+Optional Friday and Saturday afternoon guided hikes will expose participants to the stunning beauty of the area, with additional sit-down classes.
+After you register, and once we get closer to the event, we will be emailing you details on these offerings, asking you for your preferences, and then confirming your assignments by email, along with all the driving directions you’ll need for the entire weekend.

 Drawing us in like moths to flame.
 For those of us who think of moths as mostly errant drab-colored creatures that accidentally stray into our homes through an open door, an intentional encounter with moths in their natural environment - with their exquisite wing patterns, often brightly furred bodies, and remarkable diversity - is a transformative experience.
 Once hooked on mothing, hot mid-summer nights will never be the same.